rschristopher/ischristtrue.com/src/ancient-views/index.md

-## Return of ancient gender roles
+### Ancient gender roles

-We imagine there's a battle of the sexes -- male versus female -- while simultaneously denying a gender binary.
+We imagine today there's a battle of the sexes -- male versus female -- while simultaneously denying a gender binary.
 Masculinity is considered "toxic" unless it's coming from a women, which then makes her "brave".

 Femininity is scorned unless it's aped by a man identifying as a woman.
 To a rationalist this all seems absurd, but that's because rationalism fails to account for this very real phenomena.
-If we look to those previously subordinated ancient worldviews this all makes perfect sense.
+However, if we look to those previously subordinated ancient worldviews this all makes perfect sense.

-We can find the modern "battle of the sexes" rhetoric pointing back to the industrial revolution and the so-called age of enlightenment.
+We can find the modern "battle of the sexes" rhetoric in industrial revolution and the so-called age of enlightenment.
+It is nothing new.

 The industrial revolution increasingly took fathers out of the family business (mostly farms) and into factories, a trend we see exacerbated during periods such as the great depression (tractors changing the economic reality of family farms).
 And as the trend continued so too emerged feminist attacks on masculinity.

-Each "wave" of feminism was proceeded by major erosions to the family.
+Consider that every "wave" of feminism was proceeded by erosions to the family.
 At the same time, we see enlightenment-era thinkers rationalizing these problems in Darwinian terms, that in the survival of the fittest men had dominated women.
 As always, the "intellectuals" provide cover for what is clearly a demonic end.

-This ongoing disruption of the natural order (breaking families) results in ancient pagan gender roles -- and resurgence of the old idols.
+This ongoing disruption of the natural order (attacking families) results in ancient pagan gender roles -- and resurgence of the old idols.
 We see today polygamy and sneaky fuckers and eunuchs (castrated men) and many many disposable men and women.
-We see this abhorrent sexual behavior normalized and treated as if it's innovative and new, rather than more of the same ancient demonism.
+We see abhorrent sexual behavior normalized and treated as if it's innovative and new, rather than more of the same ancient demonism.

-Secular "masculinity" is emasculating men to pre-Christian archetypes, slavish obedience to their "gods".
+Secular "masculinity" is emasculating men into a pre-Christian archetype of slavish obedience to their "gods".
 This is clearly demonic and anti-Christian.

 Similarly, secular feminity is reducing the value of women, paradoxically replacing femininity with masculine energy as the only valuable energy (putting women in a decided disadvantage in the battle of the sexes they imagine themselves playing).
-Beauty and grace are replaced with fashion and idolatry, ironically played out most successfully by biological men (further reducing women such that biological men routinely become "woman of the year").
+Beauty and grace are replaced with fashion and idolatry, ironically played out most successfully by biological men pretending to be women (further reducing the value of women such that biological men routinely become "woman of the year").

 ...